Army Relocates Medical Materiel Center in Europe

-From left to right: U.S. Army Sgt.
-Maj.
-Francis Famulacarno, Col. Shane Roach, commander, both with U.S. Army Medical Center-Europe, Col. Anthony Nesbitt, commander, and Sgt.
-Maj.
-Monnet Bushner both with Army Medical Logistics Command cut the ribbon to the USAMMCE Kaiserslautern Army Depot on Sep.
-17, 2021 at Kaiserslautern, Germany.
+Kaiserslautern, Germany -- U.S. Army Medical Materiel Center-Europe leaders cut the ribbon on its new facilities at Kaiserslautern Army Depot in a ceremony Sept.
+17.

 The ceremony formalizes the move from the command’s former base in the Husterhoeh Kaserne in Pirmasens, Germany where it has called home since 1975.

-USAMMCE provides theater level Class VIII medical supplies for U.S. Army Europe & Africa units.
-(U.S. Army Photo by Elisabeth Paqué).
+USAMMCE is the Theater Lead Agent for Medical Materiel (TLAMM) for U.S. European Command (EUCOM) and U.S. Africa Command (AFRICOM).
+The TLAMM is a designation of the Joint Chiefs of Staff, in coordination with the combatant commands (COCOMs) and secretaries of the military departments, for an organization to provide theater-level Class VIII (medical) supply support for joint forces operating with a specified theater of operations.
+TLAMMs manage demand-supported medical materiel inventory and maintain relations with theater customers, national-level suppliers and theater distribution management activities to ensure operational and tactical units are integrated into the end-to-end medical supply chain.

+“Although today marks the ceremonial opening of this facility, ‘Team USAMMCE’ has been hard at work here for eight months, ensuring that life-saving supplies and equipment are ready and available for warfighters and family members in three COCOMS,” USAMMCE Commander Col. Shane Roach said.

 |Date Taken: